freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

-# Learn SQL by Building a Student Database
+# Learn SQL by Building a Student Database: Part 2

-> Welcome to the SQL Lessons!
+> Welcome to Part two of the SQL Lessons!

 ## 10. Start the Terminal